alexx-devv/Open-Sea-Lazy-Uploader/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Donations
+Did you find this script useful?
+Did your project went to the moon?
+Buy me a pizza!

+ETH: 0x5a7d97C88e9dbBE1748Fb24D5fb7875745d7A152

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)